james-t-larson/neutral-times-api/taskell.md

 - Prompt should be changed to reduce emotional language.
     * [ ] The current prompt have content that makes it easy to detect as an ai.
-    * [ ] The old prompt is to complex.
+    * [x] The old prompt is to complex.
 Reduce complexity
+- When updating a prompt it should set sentiment and usage to back to 0

 ## Done